Sorry, you need to enable JavaScript to visit this website.

 If you can separate the greens from their wire, natural wreaths and garland can be composted or mulched with your holiday tree.
 Just place it in front the home on your scheduled collection day.

-Or you can bag or bundle them as yard trimmings, and set them out for collection on your recycling day.
+Or you can gather them in a paper bag and schedule a yard waste collection by calling 311 or visiting 311.dc.gov.
 Otherwise, dispose of your wreaths and roping as trash.

 More questions?